On the Importance of Feature Separability in Predicting Out-Of-Distribution Error: Proposed Method

-\item \textbf{Training data free}.
-The calculation procedure does not rely on the information of training data.
-Thus, our method is compatible with large-scale models that are trained on billions of images. \item \textbf{Easy-to-use}.
+\begin{enumerate}[topsep=0pt] \item \textbf{Training data free}.
+The calculation procedure of our proposed score does not rely on the information of training data.
+Thus, our method is compatible with modern settings where models are trained on billions of images. \item \textbf{Easy-to-use}.
 The computation of the Dispersion score only does forward propagation for each test instance once and does not require extra hyperparameter, training a new model, or updating the model parameters.
 Therefore, our method is easy to implement in real-world tasks and computational efficient, as demonstrated in Tables~\ref{tab:main 2} and \ref{tab:imbalance}. \item \textbf{Strong flexibility in OOD data}.
-Previous state-of-the-art methods, like ProjNorm \cite{yu2022predicting}, usually requires a large amount of OOD data for predicting the prediction performance.
+Previous state-of-the-art methods, like ProjNorm \citep{yu2022predicting}, usually requires a large amount of OOD data for predicting the prediction performance.
 Besides, the class distribution of unlabeled OOD datasets might be severely imbalanced, which makes it challenging to estimate the desired test accuracy on balanced data.
-In Subsection~\ref{robust_exp}, we will show the Dispersion score derived from the feature separability exhibits stronger flexibility and generality in sample size and class distribution.
+In Subsection~\ref{robust_exp}, we will show the Dispersion score derived from the feature separability exhibits stronger flexibility and generality in sample size, class distribution, and partial label set (see Subsection~\ref{robust_exp} and Appendix~\ref{app:results_partial}). \end{enumerate}